 The Trust uses different methods to measure different types of risk to which it is exposed.
-These methods include sensitivity analysis in the case of interest rate, foreign exchange and other price risks and ratings analysis for credit risk.
+These methods include sensitivity analysis in the case of foreign exchange and equity price risk and ratings analysis for credit risk.

 (a) Market risk